Costa Rica Institute of Technology: Establishment

 Rafael Ángel González Chaves a public school teacher from San Ramón was one of the first proponents of creating an institute of technology in the country.
 During the later part of the 1960s he was looking for supporters to introduce a bill that would create the institute.
 His efforts finally paid off when on June 10, 1971, president José Figueres Ferrer signed a law that mandated the creation of the Instituto Tecnológico de Costa Rica (Costa Rica Institute of Technology).
 The signing ceremony was held in the province of Cartago which was chosen as the location for the school's main campus.

 At the time president Figueres indicated the need to emulate the successful models from other technology schools such as TEC de Monterrey, from whom he indicated he would request assistance in order to kickstart the project.

 History

 Vidal Quirós Berrocal, a civil engineer was its first rector.
 The institute began functioning from a small house in downtown Cartago, and its first educational programs started in March 1973.
 A few years later thanks to a loan from the Inter-American Development Bank, the institute moved to its current main campus in Dulce Nombre district.

 In 2009 the institute began offering bachelor's degrees in Computer Engineering and Information Technology Administration.
 In 2011 TEC invested over $1 million in equipment, infrastructure and personnel related to nanotechnology.

+On 25 May 2023 María Estrada Sánchez was elected as the first female rector of the institution.